-Your real estate agent should help you with a comparative market analysis (CMA), which compares your property, its location, and its amenities to other similar properties in the area.
+A local real estate agent should help you with a comparative market analysis (CMA), which compares your property, its location, and its amenities to other similar properties in the area.
 This will help you come up with the right price for your listing.

 2. Make some small improvements.

 It’s understandable that most sellers don’t want to put too much time and money into a home they’re about to move out of.
 However, there are some small improvements that won’t break the bank and can improve both your sales timeline and your bottom line.